-Prince Harry Didn't Shave For The Royal Wedding & Fans Are Losing It
+Prince Harry Broke A Major Tradition At His Wedding To Meghan Markle & Fans Are Losing It

 When it comes to royal etiquette most people think of the fashions that come along with it.
 Gentlemen must wear morning coats, women must wear hats.
 In some instances, dresses are required to have sleeves or ladies wear shawls.
 But while most of the focus at the royal wedding will be on Meghan and how she does or doesn't conform to tradition, one of the major questions actually involves her husband to be.
 The big question is if Prince Harry shaved for the royal wedding?
 And he didn't, which makes this a huge break with accepted etiquette.